Despite Efforts to Curb Cheating, Cheating Incident Disrupts YC Calculus Exam

 With 72 registered students, Professor Chen’s Calculus I course is one of the largest of all of Yeshiva University’s undergraduate courses for the fall 2017 semester.

-This cheating scandal follows recent efforts by Yeshiva University deans, faculty, and students to crack down on cheating.
-It also occurs several weeks after a midterm exam was cancelled at Stern College because copies of the exam were stolen in advance of the test date.
+This cheating scandal followed recent efforts by Yeshiva University deans, faculty, and students to crack down on cheating.
+It also occurred several weeks after a midterm exam was cancelled at Stern College because copies of the exam were stolen in advance of the test date.

 Dean Sugarman specified in his email to the students that the retest “will be proctored.”
 He also expressed disappointment and wrote, “I believe the class should consider offering Dr. Chen an apology for behavior not becoming [of] a Yeshiva College student.”

 Several students in the course, who preferred to remain anonymous, stated that they knew in advance that the exam would take place in the Belfer 218 lecture hall, which can seat roughly 110 students.
 Already before the exam, students feared that some peers would hide notes under desks or in between seats.
 Even though the first midterm exam back in October was proctored, they knew that this second exam would not be.
 During the most recent exam, according to students in the course, Professor Chen mostly sat in front of the room, while students were seated without space in between desks.
 Phones were not taken away.